Preparing for the transition from IBOR to risk free rates.

 As the scenarios for winding down LIBOR become clearer over time, it appears that the different transition paths that may exist for different IBOR products tend to converge towards very similar solutions, in the case of alternative reference rates.
 This is the result of a tight coordination of the IBOR transition at international level across the whole banking industry.

-Therefore, the risk of a “de-synchronised” transition, whereby all products or services do not necessarily transition at exactly the same time and in the same way, have largely subdued.
+Therefore, the risk of a “de-synchronized” transition, whereby all products or services do not necessarily transition at exactly the same time and in the same way, have largely subdued.

-For “tough” legacy agreements, i.e. legacy agreements without adequate fallback solutions, public authorities are currently working on statutory safety nets:
+For “tough” legacy agreements, i.e. legacy agreements without adequate fallback solutions, public authorities have developed statutory solutions as safety nets:

 - New York Federal Reserve (USD) : Alternative Reference Rates Committee (ARRC)